Skip to content

 Built-In Protocol Plugins

-The gateway ships two protocol plugins that expose sessions via standard interfaces:
+The gateway ships three plugins that expose sessions via standard interfaces.

-MCP Server — any MCP client (Claude Desktop, Cursor, etc.) can connect and use session tools:
+MCP Server — any MCP client (Claude Desktop, Cursor, Claude Code, etc.) can connect and use session tools and resources:

 typescript